WebAssembly/tool-conventions/Coredump.md

 ## Memory

+Each instance's memory is captured in the [Memory Section] and [Data Section].

+To determine which memory is associated with which instance(s), you can use the mapping defined in `coreinstances`.

+> Note: A single memory may be associated with multiple instances if it is, for
+> example, defined and exported by one instance and imported by another.

-The process memory is captured in the [Data Section], either entirely as one active data segment or as multiple active data segments (used to represent partial coredumps).
+> Note: A memory's data may be captured either entirely as one active data
+> segment, or as multiple data segments.
+The latter can be used as a space
+> saving mechanism to avoid long runs of zeroes or it can be used to represent
+> partial coredumps.

 ## Globals

-Globals are captured in the [Global Section] as global constants (non mutable).
+Globals are captured in the [Global Section] as constant, non-mutable globals.

-One or multiple memories are written in the [Memory Section].
+To determine which global is associated with which instance(s), you can use the mapping defined in `coreinstances`.

+> Note: A single global may be associated with multiple instances if it is, for
+> example, defined and exported by one instance and imported by another.

 # Demo